ADD TO YOUR BOTTOM LINE

 - 20,000 bushels of soybeans (or wheat) at 10% moisture.

 - The EndZone™ system equipment is installed on the bin.
-Typical cost for a 20,000 bushel bin is $3800 and is made to be farmer friendly/farmer installed.
+The typical cost for a 20,000 bushel bin is $3800 and is made to be farmer-friendly/farmer-installed.

 - System is set to increase grain moisture to 13% (ideal maximum selling moisture).
 Depending on fan size and atmospheric humidity conditions, this may take a few weeks to a few months.